skypilot-org/spot-traces/README.md

 This repository contains spot availability and preemption traces collected from the cloud providers and the scripts to collect and process the traces.

-The data was used in paper *Can't Be Late: Optimizing Spot Instance Savings under Deadlines with SkySpot* (NSDI 24).
+The data was used in paper *Can't Be Late: Optimizing Spot Instance Savings under Deadlines* (NSDI 24).
 The policy in the paper is prototyped on [SkyPilot](https://github.com/skypilot-org/skypilot).

 ## Data Description